Kronark/Node-Compiler-Prototype/docs/frontend/renderables/nodes/compiler_nodes/type.md

 A type node is always connected to the *data* socket of a [port node](./port.md).
 This means in case of an *input port*, they are placed to the *right* within a node graph, *after* the socket definition.
 In case of an *output port*, they are placed to the *left* within a node node graph, *before* the socket definition.

+While an *input port* can accept *multiple* type node connections, an output port can only ever by associated with *a single one*.

 ## Requires

 - [Node](../node.md)